-- ▶ OMSSA and its members encourage the Province to work to improve collaboration with school boards to leverage surplus buildings and land for the expansion of early years and child care services across Ontario, as well as community hubs and before and after school programs. - ▶ Rental and cost recovery fees for the use of these assets for child care services should be eliminated.
+- OMSSA and its members encourage the Province to work to improve collaboration with school boards to leverage surplus buildings and land for the expansion of early years and child care services across Ontario, as well as community hubs and before and after school programs. - ▶ Rental and cost recovery fees for the use of these assets for child care services should be eliminated.
 These assets are already funded by public dollars, and requiring municipalities to pay these fees amounts to a double bill for taxpayers.
-School board rents were suspended during the COVID-19 pandemic, and this suspension of rent should be made permanent. - Ontario's Ministry of Education should work with Service System Managers and school boards to coordinate on early years and child care capacity and to ensure maximum access for before and after school programming.
+School board rents were suspended during the COVID-19 pandemic, and this suspension of rent should be made permanent. - Ontario's Ministry of Education should work with Service System Managers and school boards to coordinate on early years and child care capacity and to ensure maximum access for before and after school programming. - Promote the use of Community Hubs and, where possible, include children's services within these hubs.